sighack/sighack.github.io/_posts/2018-01-12-programmatically-creating-seamless-patterns.md

 In total, this results in nine calls of the inner-most code, where we modify any X and Y coordinates by adding the offset variables.
 So any `x` becomes `x + xoff` and any `y` become `y + yoff`.
 Simple!

+While I've shown how to do this for circles, you can extend this to any shape you like, including more complex macro-shapes comprising many smaller elements.
+The important thing to remember is to modify all the X and Y coordinates in the body of the inner-most loop by adding the offsets.